HubSpotWebTeam/CodeExercise-HubSpotCMS/README.md

 * Microsoft Edge (latest version)

 ### What color values should I use?
-The exact color values don't matter; just try to get as close to the mockup as you can.
-You could also use a Chrome extension such as this color-picker.
+The exact color values don't matter, just try to get as close to the mockup as you can.
+You could also use a Chrome extension such as this [color-picker][link-color-picker].

 ### I'm running out of time, may I skip some of the requirements?